paulovieira/arduino-estufa/readme.md

 ### change the interval to send the readings

 To send data every hour we must change in 2 places:
-1) in the crontab: "0 */1 * * * command1; command2;"
+1) in the crontab: "0 */1 * * * command1  &&  command2"

-This means: "execute the commands on every hour that is divisible by 1, and when the minute is 0"
+This means: "execute the commands on every hour that is divisible by 1, and when the minute is 0; command2 is executed only after command1 has terminated, and only if command1 terminated successfully;"

 2) in the configuration file